 In Scotland, a provisional liquidator, who needs to be a licensed insolvency practitioner can be appointed by either the creditors, directors or the company (ie the shareholders).

 The provisional liquidators principle duty is to safeguard the company's assets.
 A Provisional Liquidator may be appointed after the petition is presented to court.
-So it is possible for a Provisional Liquidator to be in place before the company directors are aware of his appointment.
+So it is possible for one to be in place before the company directors are aware of his appointment.
 The purpose of the appointment of a Provisional Liquidator is to protect and preserve the company's assets if perishable or likely to be removed.

 If he/she has been appointed by a creditor e.g. as part of a debt collection exercise, the provisional liquidator will establish whether the company is solvent and if there are sufficient funds to make payment of the petitioning creditors debt, together with costs.
 If settlement of the petitioning creditors claim is made, the appointment of provisional liquidator can be withdrawn.